-Recently, the Sleep Health Foundation issued a warning about sleep apps and other sleep tracker technologies that some people use to check for sleep disorders like sleep apnea.
+Recently, the Sleep Health Foundation issued a warning about sleep apps and other sleep tracker technologies that some people use to check for sleep disorders like sleep apnoea.
 The Sleep Health Foundation claims that these technologies, far from helping people to sleep, actually have the potential to harm a person’s sleep.

 The Rise of Sleep Apps

 With the popularity of smartphones, people have begun to rely on them for everything from navigation to health.
 Weight loss and exercise apps have long been popular, but more recently people have begun using sleep apps to try to track how much and how well they are sleeping.
 We talked about what the aggregate data from these sleep trackers said about sleep quality in Sydney.